Wallumbilla railway station: History

 On 1 December 1956, The Westlander collided head-on with the Western Mail which was stationary at Wallumbilla station.
 The crash killed 5 people and injured 11 or 13 people.
 There is a memorial at the railway station commemorating the crash.

 Services

 Wallumbilla was served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville until 2002.
-It is still a booked stop, with passengers required to alight at the preceding station (Yuleba) for road transport.
+Passengers are now required to alight at the preceding station (Yuleba) for road transport.